CrustySean/CrustyMods/README.md

 Useful patchtext to use with [3096](https://github.com/3096)’s [IPSwitch](https://github.com/3096/ipswitch/releases)

+---

+# Disclaimer

-## I don't take any responsibility for any ban or damage that these stuff can cause to you or your console!
+### I don't take any responsibility for any ban or damage that these stuff can cause to you or your console!

+### The licenses are the one from the creators!

+### I don't take any responsibility for the wrong use of this stuff!

 ***BE CAREFULLY***